lsst-dm/dmtn-185/index.rst

 Recommendations
 ---------------

 - [REC-SW-1] There are a number of extant versioning mechanisms in DM and T&S software environments.
-Care should be to not proliferate those unreasonably, but to share software versioning and packaging infrastructure where possible.
+Care should be to not proliferate those unreasonably but to share software versioning and packaging infrastructure where possible.
 As these systems are hard to get right, the more teams use them, the more robust they tend to be.

 - [REC-SW-2] All systems should have individual explicit requirements addressing what, if any, demands there are to be able to recover a prior system state.
 When such requirements are needed, the systems should have to capture and publish in a machine-readable form, version information that is necessary to fulfil those requirements.
 Such requirements should cover the need for data model provenance, eg. whether it is necessary to know when a particular schema was applied to a running system.